sambuddhac/MacroEnergy.jl/docs/src/Tutorials/tutorial_3_multisector_modelling.md

 }
 ```

-Include an hydrogen storage resource cluster, represented in MACRO as combination of a compressor transformation (consuming electricity to compress the gas) and a storage node:
+Include an hydrogen storage resource cluster, represented in Macro as combination of a compressor transformation (consuming electricity to compress the gas) and a storage node:

 ![hydrogen_storage](../images/hydrogen_storage.png)